tezansahu/Berkeley_Clock_Synchronization/README.md

 2. Periodically, the master queries all of the slave nodes for their local time and each node replies with their current time.

-3. The master then computes the time difference between its local clock and that of each of the slaves [$\delta$ values for each slave].
+3. The master then computes the time difference between its local clock and that of each of the slaves [δ values for each slave].

-4. The master computes a fault tolerant average of the $\delta$ values: The master selects the largest set of slaves that do not differ from each other by more than a small quantity ($\gamma$) & averages these $\delta$ values.
+4. The master computes a fault tolerant average of the δ values: The master selects the largest set of slaves that do not differ from each other by more than a small quantity (γ) & averages these δ values.

-5. The master asks each slave to correct their respective clocks by sending them the synchronized time obtained by using the fault-tolerant average $\delta$.
+5. The master asks each slave to correct their respective clocks by sending them the synchronized time obtained by using the fault-tolerant average δ.

 6. This synchronization procedure is repeated by the master every *T* seconds.